-To disseminate the plan and provide opportunities for public comment, the Department of Education, in collaboration with the Department of Higher Education, conducted two public hearings on the State Perkins V plan.
+To disseminate the plan and provide opportunities for public comment, ODEW, in collaboration with the ODHE, conducted two public hearings on the State Perkins V plan.

 The following groups were informed about the hearings through various channels, including social media advertising that was published 30 days prior to the first hearing: teachers, faculty, specialized instructional support personnel, paraprofessionals, school leaders, college and career center administrators, authorized public chartering agencies and charter school leaders employers, labor organizations, parents, students, and community organizations.